Donald G. Jackson: Diary of a Michigan Migrant Film Worker

 When Don lay dying from leukemia at U.C.L.A.
 Medical Center, I visited him almost every day.
 Sometimes he would discuss that he hoped a true documentary would be made about his filmmaking, as the one that was created about his first feature film, “Demon Lover,” titled, “Demon Lover Diary,” was so slanted and such a rip on his filmmaking ability and ideologies.
 I told him, I would be happy to take on that responsibility.

 Since his passing, I have released a few films that have peered into his life, his mindset, our filmmaking interactions and experiences, and the style of filmmaking that may have never been created if we had not worked together; Zen Filmmaking.
-These include: Interview, Frogtown News, A Drive with Linnea and Donald, DGJ Q & A, A Little Bit About What’s Going On, and most recently, Cinematografia Obsesion.
+These titles include: DGJ Q and A, Frogtown News, Cinematografia Obsesion, A Drive with Linnea and Donald, Donald G. Jackson: Confessions, and A Little Bit About What Is Going On among others.
 Though each of these films is a unique and interesting piece of cinema, these were never the full-on documentary I planned to make.

 So, for all you fans of Donald G. Jackson and his filmmaking, for those of you who liked, Demon Lover Diary, for those of you have wondered about the filmmaking chaos that revolved around the man, you can witness Donald G. Jackson as he created his last and final feature film.